How (and Why) to Line Cabinets with Freezer Paper

-When I was still renting, one of the first things I would do on moving in, was to line all the cabinets and drawers with parchment paper.
+When I was still renting, one of the first things I would do on moving in, was to line all the cabinets and drawers with freezer paper.
 Why, you might ask?

 Parchment paper lining the inside of a cabinetPin

-Just remove and replace the parchment paper when you think it’s needed.
+Just remove and replace the freezer paper when you think it’s needed.
 It can probably go quite a few years unless you have something like a leak or spill.

 And this is so easy to do.
 You don’t even really need to measure.
 I’ll show you with pictures how I do it.